-- Students admitted unconditionally, who subsequently were placed on probation, will be dismissed from graduate study if their cumulative GPA is below 3.00 after completing nine graduate credits or two terms (whichever comes first) while on probation. - Students admitted on probation will be dismissed from graduate study if their cumulative GPA is below 3.00 after completing nine graduate credits. - Students will be dismissed from graduate study if their semester GPA is less than 3.00 at any time while on probation after completing the initial nine credits. - 4.
-Students who earn a "D" or "F" in a graduate course will be dismissed from graduate study. - Programs may have more prescriptive policies and other conditions that could trigger dismissal (see #4 under "Good Standing" above). - Graduate credits are defined as course credit offered at the 500-level or above, or any course accepted as part of the requirements for a graduate degree.
+- Students admitted unconditionally, who subsequently were placed on probation, will be dismissed from graduate study if their cumulative GPA is below 3.00 at the end of the term in which they complete nine graduate credits or within two terms (whichever comes first) while on probation. - Students admitted on probation will be dismissed from graduate study if their cumulative GPA is below 3.00 at the end of the term in which they completed nine graduate credits. - All students on probation will be dismissed from graduate study if their term GPA is less than 3.00 at the end of the term in which they complete the initial nine credits. - Students who earn a "D" or "F" in a graduate course will be dismissed from graduate study. - 5.
+Programs may have more prescriptive policies and other conditions that could trigger dismissal (see #5 under "Good Standing" above).